pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 if positive_number:
-    print("The Perimeter of a square with a side of", side,"cm is", side * 4,"cm") print("The Area of a square with a side of", side,"cm is", side * side, "cm2")
+    print("The perimeter of a square with a side of", side,"cm is", side * 4,"cm.") print("The area of a square with a side of", side,"cm is", side * side, "cm2.")
 else:
     print("The side must be a positive number!")